-The market price of our common stock has been highly volatile since our initial public offering, or IPO, and has ranged from \$23.69 to \$95.38 per share.
+The market price of our common stock has been highly volatile since our initial public offering, or IPO.
+From January 1, 2022 to December 31, 2022, the closing price of common stock on the Nasdaq Global Select Market ranged from \$4.00 to \$13.22 per share.
 The market price of our common stock is likely to continue to be highly volatile and subject to wide fluctuations in response to various factors, some of which we cannot control.
 As a result of this volatility, investors may not be able to sell their common stock at or above the price paid.
 The market price for our common stock may be influenced by many factors, including the other risks described in this section of this Annual Report on Form 10-K and the following:

-- enrollment or results of clinical trials of our product candidates, or those of our competitors or our future collaborators, or changes in the development status of our product candidates; - regulatory or legal developments in the United States and other countries, especially changes in laws or regulations applicable to our product candidates; - the success of competitive products or technologies; - introductions and announcements of new products by us, our future commercialization partners, or our competitors, and the timing of these introductions or announcements; - actions taken by regulatory agencies with respect to our products, clinical studies, manufacturing process or sales and marketing terms; - actual or anticipated variations in our financial results or those of companies that are perceived to be similar to us; - the success of our efforts to acquire or in-license additional technologies, products or product candidates; - developments concerning any future collaborations, including but not limited to those with development and commercialization partners; - market conditions in the pharmaceutical and biotechnology sectors; - announcements by us or our competitors of significant acquisitions, strategic collaborations, joint ventures or capital commitments; - developments or disputes concerning patents or other proprietary rights, including patents, litigation matters and our ability to obtain patent protection for our product candidates and products; - our ability or inability to raise additional capital and the terms on which we raise it; - the recruitment or departure of key personnel; - changes in the structure of healthcare payment systems; - actual or anticipated changes in earnings estimates or changes in stock market analyst recommendations regarding our common stock, other comparable companies or our industry generally; - our failure or the failure of our competitors to meet analysts' projections or guidance that we or our competitors may give to the market; - fluctuations in the valuation of companies perceived by investors to be comparable to us; - announcement and expectation of additional financing efforts; - speculation in the press or investment community;
+enrollment or results of clinical trials of our product candidates, or those of our competitors or our future collaborators, or changes in the development status of our product candidates;

-- share price and fluctuations of trading volume of our common stock; - sales of our common stock by us, insiders or our stockholders; - the concentrated ownership of our common stock; - changes in accounting principles; - terrorist acts, acts of war or periods of widespread civil unrest; - natural disasters and other calamities; and - general economic, industry and market conditions, or other events or factors, many of which are beyond our control, such as the recent COVID-19 pandemic.
+- regulatory or legal developments in the United States and other countries, especially changes in laws or regulations applicable to our product candidates; - the success of competitive products or technologies; - introductions and announcements of new products by us, our future commercialization partners, or our competitors, and the timing of these introductions or announcements: - actions taken by regulatory agencies with respect to our products, clinical studies, manufacturing process or sales and marketing terms; - actual or anticipated variations in our financial results or those of companies that are perceived to be similar to us; - the success of our efforts to acquire or in-license additional technologies, products or product candidates; - developments concerning any future collaborations, including but not limited to those with development and commercialization partners; - market conditions in the pharmaceutical and biotechnology sectors; - announcements by us or our competitors of significant acquisitions, strategic collaborations, joint ventures or capital commitments; - developments or disputes concerning patents or other proprietary rights, including patents, litigation matters and our ability to obtain patent protection for our product candidates and products; - our ability or inability to raise additional capital and the terms on which we raise it; - the recruitment or departure of key personnel; - changes in the structure of healthcare payment systems; - actual or anticipated changes in earnings estimates or changes in stock market analyst recommendations regarding our common stock, other comparable companies or our industry generally; - our failure or the failure of our competitors to meet analysts' projections or guidance that we or our competitors may give to the market; - fluctuations in the valuation of companies perceived by investors to be comparable to us; - announcement and expectation of additional financing efforts; - speculation in the press or investment community; - share price and fluctuations of trading volume of our common stock; - sales or purchases of our common stock by us, insiders or our stockholders; - the concentrated ownership of our common stock; - changes in accounting principles; - terrorist acts, acts of war or periods of widespread civil unrest (including the ongoing conflict in Ukraine); - · natural disasters and other calamities; and - general economic, industry and market conditions, or other events or factors, many of which are beyond our control, including but not limited to a potential recession, rising interest rates, rising inflation, and the ongoing COVID-19 pandemic.